mattdmayberry/Accountable-Politics---Social-Network/README.md

 ### Running Tests
-There are three unit tests provided in the project directory: test_app.py, test_models.py, and test_forms.py.
+There are three unit test files provided in the project directory: test_app.py, test_models.py, and test_forms.py.
 To run the tests on the command line, the format is: `python test_models.py`
 Example output from test_models.py:

 	```